WebAssembly/design/AstSemantics.md

   * LoadHeap - load a value from the heap at a given index with given alignment
   * StoreHeap - store a given value to the heap at a given index with given alignment

-To enable more aggresive hoisting of bounds checks, heap accesses may also include an offset:
+To enable more aggressive hoisting of bounds checks, heap accesses may also include an offset:

   * LoadHeapWithOffset - load a value from the heap at a given index plus a given immediate offset